subsquid/docs/docs/subsquid-network/reference/substrate-api.md

 The Substrate API of Subsquid Network is currently in beta.
 Breaking changes may be introduced in the future releases.
 :::

 Subsquid Network API distributes the requests over a ([potentially decentralized](/subsquid-network/public)) network of _workers_.
-The main gateway URL now points at a _router_ that provides URLs of workers that do the heavy lifting.
-Each worker has its own range of blocks that it serves.
-The recommended data retrieval procedure is as follows:
+The main gateway URL points at a _router_ that provides URLs of workers that do the heavy lifting.
+Each worker has its own range of blocks on each dataset it serves.

+Suppose you want to retrieve an output of some [query](#worker-api) on a block range starting at `firstBlock` (can be the genesis block) and ending at the highest available block.
+Proceed as follows:

-1. Retrieve the dataset height from the router with `GET /height`.
+1. Retrieve the dataset height from the router with `GET /height` and make sure it's above `firstBlock`.

+2. Save the value of `firstBlock` to some variable, say `currentBlock`.

-2. Query the router for an URL of a worker that has the data for the first block of the relevant range with `GET /${firstBlock}/worker`.
+3. Query the router for an URL of a worker that has the data for `currentBlock` with `GET /${currentBlock}/worker`.

-3. Retrieve the data from the worker with `POST /`, making sure to set the `"fromBlock"` query field to `${firstBlock}`.
+4. Retrieve the data from the worker by [posting the query](#worker-api) (`POST /`), setting the `"fromBlock"` query field to `${currentBlock}`.

-4. Exclude the received blocks from the relevant range by setting `firstBlock` to the value of `header.number` of the last received block plus one.
+5. Parse the retrieved data to get a batch of query data **plus** the height of the last block available from the current worker.
+Take the `header.number` field of the last element of the retrieved JSON array - it is the height you want.
+Even if your query returns no data, you'll still get the block data for the last block in the range, so this procedure is safe.

+6. Set `currentBlock` to the height from the previous step **plus one**.

-5. Repeat steps 2-4 until all the required data is retrieved.
+7. Repeat steps 3-6 until all the required data is retrieved.

+Main URLs of EVM gateways are available on the [Supported networks page](/subsquid-network/reference/substrate-networks).

 Implementation example: